larrykluger/Register-Plus-Redux/readme.txt

 * Customized administrator message

-Also includes fixes for known Register Plus bugs which has been abandoned.
+Also includes fixes for known Register Plus bugs.

+Register Plus Redux was forked from Register Plus, developed by skullbit, which was abandoned in 2008.

 == Installation ==